Suicide risk at crisis proportions among LGBT+ youth - U.S. research

 The uprising helped trigger an equal rights movement for lesbian, gay, bisexual, transgender and other queer people.

-The Trevor Project studied almost 35,000 LGBT+ people ages 13 to 24 in the United States.

-It compared with a 2015 study by the U.S. Centers for Disease Control and Prevention that found 43% of gay, lesbian, or bisexual students considered attempting suicide in the previous year, compared with about 15% percent of heterosexual students.
+The survey results are in line with a 2015 study by the U.S. Centers for Disease Control and Prevention that found 43% of gay, lesbian or bisexual students considered attempting suicide in the previous year, compared with about 15% percent of heterosexual students.